G00398275/pands-project/README.md

 ## GRAPHICAL REPRESENTATION - HISTOGRAMS
 Following the construction of boxplots and the data trends revealed by these, the next step was to construct histograms using the data for further analysis.
 A histogram arranges the data in groups (or bins / buckets) and then gives the frequency of this data in its respective groups.
 It is constructed with the groups on the x-axis and the frequency (represented by heights of bars) on the y-axis.
 Histograms can clearly indicate the spread of data and are give a good indication if the data is normally distributed or skewed.
 Matplotlib and Seaborn are two useful functions in Python for plotting histograms.
 Initially, the histograms were constructed on the basis of their dimensions only.
-While useful in terms if visualisation of the dataset as a whole, this did not provide any assistance in building a predictive model.
+While useful in terms of visualisation of the dataset as a whole, this did not provide much assistance in building a predictive model.

 ![](2021-04-16-12-04-14.png)